LysenkoDenys/Todo-v2-2023-07-15/README.md

 overflow: hidden;
 text-overflow: ellipsis;
 }
+also added capability to save TO-DOs into localStorage

 hope next generation will extend this project to:

 1. re-arrange tasks.
 2. rewrite text inside task.
+3. confirmation modal window to confirm refresh all the tasks.